Finding Love

 Joro spider Mating Habits

-What are the Joro Spider mating habits?
+To mate, Joro spiders often have to take to the air.
+But what are the Joro spider mating habits?
 Spiders need love too, right?
 The trouble is how do they find their soul mate.

 That’s the $64,000 question.